 - Top with forkful of pickled veggies and cucumber.

 - Add shrimp mixture on top and add cilantro to taste.

-If you’re interested in other Siete brand products, check out my Easy No Meat Nachos Recipe, made with Siete Grain Free Tortilla Chips.
+If you’re interested in other dishes made with Siete brand products, check out my Easy No Meat Nachos Recipe, made with Siete Grain Free Tortilla Chips.
 Let me know in the comments below if you try these Shrimp Banh Mi Tacos.